Microsoft Word DOCX – export config usage

 This element can be used under <row> and can have the following attributes:

-• @value: The height, in twentieths of a point (dxa).
+fixed(height is fixed). @value– The height, in twentieths of a point (dxa).

 <shading>

-This element can be used under <col>, <row>, <hcell> or <cell> and can have the following attribute:
+This element can be used under <col>, <row>, <hcell>, or <cell> and can have the following attribute:

-• @fill: The background fill color as 6 hexadecimal digits or auto, for example aabb99.
+@fill– The background fill color as 6 hexadecimal digits orauto, for example,aabb99.

 <borders>

-This element can be used under <col>, <row>, <hcell> or <cell> and can contain the elements <top>, <bottom>. <start> or <end>.
-Each of these elements can have the following attributes:
+This element can be used under <col>, <row>, <hcell>, or <cell> and can contain these elements:

 <heading>